LYME OR LONG COVID

 • Reducing inflammation

-• Supporting cellular energy
+• Supporting cellular energy production

 • Addressing autonomic dysfunction

-• Improving brain function and clarity
+• Improving cognitive function and mental clarity

 Clinical Takeaway